Hey Monday: Beneath It All (2010)

-Hey Monday spent the beginning of 2010 finishing the writing and recording of Beneath It All, which was originally going to be their second full-length studio album.
-After the writing and recording process, they went on the 2010 Alternative Press Tour with The Summer Set, Every Avenue, The Cab and NeverShoutNever.
+Hey Monday spent the beginning of 2010 finishing the writing and recording of Beneath It All, which was originally going to be their second full-length studio album but was released as an EP.
+After finishing the writing and recording process, they went on the 2010 Alternative Press Tour with The Summer Set, Every Avenue, The Cab and NeverShoutNever.
 The band also played Bamboozle's Main Stage on Sunday, May 2.
 Hey Monday then played the entire Warped Tour 2010 on the Altec Lansing stage.
-The band performed two songs from Beneath It All on Jimmy Kimmel live on September 22, 2010, the lead single "I Don't Wanna Dance" and "Wish You Were Here".
-Although Cassadee Pope and Mike Gentile were the only official members of the band at the performance the fill-in musicians wore shirts with the absent band member's pictures on them.
-Hey Monday appeared in the fourth episode of the TV series Hellcats, called "Nobody Loves Me But My Mother".
+The band performed two songs from Beneath It All on Jimmy Kimmel Live on September 22, 2010, "I Don't Wanna Dance" and "Wish You Were Here".
+Although Cassadee Pope and Mike Gentile were the only official members of the band at the performance, the fill-in musicians wore shirts with the absent band member's pictures on them.
+Hey Monday appeared in the fourth episode of the TV series Hellcats, "Nobody Loves Me But My Mother".

 Departure of Michael "Jersey" Moriarty

-In 2010 following the band's performance at Warped Tour, the group announced that Jersey would be leaving the band.
-Mike Gentile's brother Chris then joined the band as bassist.
+In 2010, following the band's performance at Warped Tour, the group announced that Jersey would be leaving the band.
+Mike Gentile's brother Chris replaced him as Hey Monday's bassist.
 Jersey is now doing a solo project and has released an EP named Oh Boy Here We Go.

 Christmas EP and hiatus (2011–2018)

-On February 8, 2011, Hey Monday re-released their second EP, Candles, digitally and a music video for "Candles" on March 9.
-"Candles" was used for a duet on Glee's episode Original Song done by Kurt Hummel and Blaine Anderson for a Regionals performance.
+On February 8, 2011, Hey Monday digitally re-released their second EP, Candles.
+A music video for "Candles" was released on March 9, 2011.
+"Candles" was covered on the Glee episode "Original Song", performed as a duet by characters Kurt Hummel and Blaine Anderson.
 In the spring of 2011, Hey Monday toured with All Time Low, Yellowcard, and The Summer Set on The Dirty Work Tour.
-In May 2011, Hey Monday played in Indonesia and went on a South American tour with Nevershoutnever that following August.
+In May 2011, Hey Monday played in Indonesia and went on a South American tour with NeverShoutNever that following August.
 In the fall of 2011, Hey Monday departed from the record labels Decaydance and Columbia.
-The band self-released The Christmas EP digitally on December 6, 2011, to iTunes and other digital outlets; it peaked in the top 10 of iTunes's Albums.
+The band self-released The Christmas EP digitally on December 6, 2011 to iTunes and other digital outlets; it peaked in the top 10 of iTunes's Albums.
 On December 16 the band announced they were going on a hiatus.
 Pope went on to win the third season of NBC's The Voice.
-Mike and Chris Gentile also moved on to form Rescue Kid alongside Armando and Eddie.
+Mike and Chris Gentile went on to form Rescue Kid.

-Homecoming show (2019)
+Present Day (2019–2026)

-On November 25, 2019, after an eight-year hiatus, Pope, Gentile and Lipshaw played an entire set as part of the “Hey, it’s Monday” Nashville pop-punk show.
+On November 25, 2019, after an eight-year hiatus, Pope, Gentile and Lipshaw played a set as part of the “Hey, it’s Monday” Nashville pop-punk show.